Ajatt-Tools/mpvacious/README.md

 # This option can be also toggled with `Ctrl+t`.
 autoclip=no
 # Remove all spaces from the subtitle text.
-# Only makes sense for languages without spaces like japanese.
+# Only makes sense for languages without spaces like Japanese.
 nuke_spaces=yes
 # Format timestamps according to this pattern: `%dh%02dm%02ds%03dms`.
 Use seconds otherwise.
 human_readable_time=yes